mmontesanonyc/vega-lite-library/README.md

 # Vega-Lite Library
 This repo is a small personal library of useful visualization approaches with Vega-Lite.

-Testing visualizations and documenting successful approaches.
 This repo uses:
 - [Vega-Lite](https://vega.github.io/vega-lite/) for visualizations
 - d3: specifically ```d3.csv``` to ingest data
 - [Arquero](https://uwdata.github.io/arquero/) to ingest and manipulate data